-In this post I am going to outline the 9 basic part we include in each of our remodeling contracts for projects exceeding $2000.
+In this post I am going to outline the 8 basic parts we include in each of our remodeling contracts for projects exceeding $2000.
 Some of the items are required by Florida Law, others are just a good idea to include.

 1. Scope of Work, Selection Sheet and Drawings

 The remodeling contract starts with a scope of work detailing what is included/ not included in the contract in regards to work to be completed.
 It should detail specifics of how the work is to be completed, what materials are to be used, where material will be stored, where job site clean up will occur etc…

 It should also include floor plans and 3D renderings of the project before and after the proposed work is performed.

 Plans for the project should include:

 - tile and flooring layout,

 Licensed contractors are required to display their license number on promotional materials or vehicles that contain the company or contractor’s name on it.
 In addition, all communications between a contractor and an owner must have the contractor’s license number visible on the communication.
 Communications may include estimates, proposals, contracts, and invoices used in the practice of contracting.